Pradipta-Sundar-Sahoo/Documentation_Agentic_Bot_with_API_verifier/README.md

 ## Major Developements really required

-- Caches ( ye redis/memcache se ho jayega , TTL wagera set karke )
+- Caches ( ye redis/memcache se ho jayega , TTL wagera set karke , Redis LEGEND)
 - Database versioning ( may be you want the prev vectordb)
 - Main Koi NoSQL wagera chahiye , to store data. (mongo is ok)
 - Agentic framework ---> more tools and more better